NSLS-II/scientific-python-cookiecutter/docs/source/preliminaries.rst

    .. note::

-      If this repository is to belong to a GitHub *organiziation* (e.g. http://github.com/NSLS-II) as opposed to a specific user account (e.g. http://github.com/danielballan) it is conventional to name the organization remote ``upstream`` instead of ``origin``.
+      If this repository is to belong to a GitHub *organization* (e.g. http://github.com/NSLS-II) as opposed to a personal user account (e.g. http://github.com/danielballan) it is conventional to name the organization remote ``upstream`` instead of ``origin``.